 STEP 2: DOES THE CHILD HAVE A SEVERE IMPAIRMENT?

-If the child is not performing SGA, we will determine if the child has a medically determinable physical or mental impairment or combination of impairments (hereafter referred to as impairment(s)) and whether it is severe.
+If the child is not performing SGA, we will determine if the child has a medically determinable physical or mental impairment or combination of impairments established by objective medical evidence (hereafter referred to as impairment(s)) and whether it is severe.
 An impairment(s) is not severe if it is only a slight abnormality or a combination of slight abnormalities that causes no more than minimal functional limitations.
 If the child does not have a medically determinable impairment(s), or the child has an medically determinable impairment(s) but it is not severe, we will find that the child is not disabled.
 If the child has a severe medically determinable impairment(s), we will go to the next step.

 A child is disabled if he or she has an impairment that:

-meets the criteria of one of the impairments in the listings; or
+meets the criteria of one of the impairments in the listings;

 medically equals the criteria of one of the listings; or